DiSSCo/dissco-core-deployment/release/README.md

 ### Determining Release Name

+The following section gives an outline for automatic increments of release names.
+If `release-names` is set in the configuration, the user's input overrides these rules.
+The user's input is implemented **verbatim**, meaning any additional tags (e.g. `-alpha` for acceptance releases) must be included in the release name.

 The file `latest_release.json` captures the current release numbers for each environment.
-This file will determine the release names for each service.
+This file will determine the release names for each service if no release name has been set according to the following rules:

-* **Production Environment** increments in minor versions (1.1.0, 1.2.0, etc.)
+* **Production Environment** increments in minor versions (v1.1.0, v1.2.0, etc.)
-* **Acceptance Environment** increments in patches (1.1.1-alpha, 1.1.2-alpha, etc.).
+* **Acceptance Environment** increments in patches (v1.1.1-alpha, v1.1.2-alpha, etc.).
 However, if there has been a production release since the last acceptance release, it will increment a patch from the latest production release.
-    * i.e., if the latest acceptance release is 1.1.1-alpha, and the latest production release is 1.2.0, the next acceptance release will be 1.2.1-alpha
+    * i.e., if the latest acceptance release is 1.1.1-alpha, and the latest production release is v1.2.0, the next acceptance release will be v1.2.1-alpha
     * The keyword "-alpha" is appended to acceptance releases to indicate these are pre-releases.

 In each new release, all updated services will have the same release number.
 If a service hasn't been updated in a